BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 One of the great things about generating images with Stable Diffusion ("SD") is the sheer variety and flexibility of images it can output.
 However, some times it can be useful to get a _consistent_ output, where multiple images contain the "same person" in a variety of permutations.

-To that end, I've spent some time working on a technique for training Stable Diffusion to generate consistent made-up characters whose faces, bodies, and hair look essentially the same whenever you use them in a prompt.
+To that end, I've spent some time working on a technique for training Stable Diffusion to generate consistent made-up characters whose face and hair look essentially the same whenever you use them in a prompt.
 This tutorial is a description of the approach I use.

 ## LastName characters